abarker/camel-snake-pep8/README.rst

 and some testing should be done between running the two programs to help isolate any problems which might be introduced.

-* **Use this software at your own risk.**

-  This program has various features to try to avoid introducing errors in renaming, but correctness cannot be guaranteed.
+* **Use this software at your own risk.** This program has various features to try to avoid introducing errors in renaming, but correctness cannot be guaranteed.
 Always make a backup copy of any project before running this program on it.
 The program has been used a few times with good results, but does not currently have formal tests.

   Rope is not perfect, so check your results and look at the warnings issued.
+  Rope can have problems with changing names which are imported from different modules, especially with "import ... as", so it might be a good idea to change all names which appear in such statements by hand.

 * **Only tested on Ubuntu Linux.**  May or may not work on Windows.